 As mentioned above, cannibalization is the result of taking on a new project that will make the cash flow of another product or aspect lower.
 For example, an owner with an existing mall that caters to classes A and B, and everything it sells is sold at a higher price to live up to its reputation.

 In another part of the same city, it decides to open a new mall that caters to classes B, C, and D, selling the same items as the other mall but at a significantly lower price.
 This will result in cannibalization because some people will no longer go to the first mall because they can get most things at the new mall for a much lower price.

 4. Allocated costs

 These are costs that are allocated to a specific department or project and there may not be a rational way to do it (i.e. rent expense)..

 Incremental Cash Flow vs. Total Cash Flow

 Incremental cash flow and total cash flow both deal with a business’ cash flow.
-However, they are still different from each other.
+However, they are notably different from each other.

 - Incremental cash flow is about predicting the future cash flow of a business if it takes on a new project.
 It helps management determine if a project is worth doing or not.
 If the cash flow will increase, it is a positive incremental cash flow.
 However, it is a negative cash flow if cash flow will decrease.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.